jacobs-hannah-mit/SMS/README.md

 ```

+This package is in junction with the following paper:
+Widespread naturally variable human exons aid genetic interpretation
+Which is currently in review
+Please cite this paper if you use this package in your research.

-Any questions on implementation can be addressed to hnjacobs@mit.edu
+Please feel free to send any questions on implementation to hnjacobs@mit.edu, she'd be happy to help :)